 - Personal Accident Example: You trip and fall at work, causing a serious injury to your hand that prevents you from working.
 You claim for the weekly benefit to replace your income while your hand heals.

-If you travel between multiple work locations including clients' homes, you'll need to declare "business use" to your car insurer.
+If you use your private car to travel between multiple work locations including clients' homes, you'll need to declare "business use" to your car insurer.
 However if you simply commute back and forth to one place of business then you'll just need to declare commuting on your personal insurance.
 Anyone wanting coverage for goods in transit or their equipment whilst in their vehicle (e.g., a portable massage table) would likely need to step up to commercial vehicle insurance but this could cost a bit more.

 If you only drive between different massage studios and aren't covering any equipment, tools or stock in your car then you might just need to declare "business use" on your regular car insurance, as opposed to needing a "commercial vehicle" policy.
+Those wanting goods in transit cover may need to upgrade to a commercial vehicle policy.
 Check with your insurer to see what they'll cover and if you need to change the type of use on your policy.

 Legal Costs insurance, also called legal expenses insurance, can provide access to experts and pay for legal costs for a variety of situations such as employment disputes, HMRC tax enquiries and disputes, health & safety inspections, contract disputes, debt recovery, property protection, identity theft protection, and other situations depending on the terms of the policy.
 Legal expenses policies cover a different set of situations than are covered by other types of business insurance, such as employers' liability or public liability.